CruIIer/CruIIer/README.md

 - 👋 Hi, I’m @CruIIer
-- 👀 I’m interested in technologies, AI (GPT, Bard, Copilot..)
+- 🌱 I’m currently learning QA throught naucme.it
-- 🌱 I’m currently learning python in Engeto academy
+- 👀 I’m interested in technologies, AI (GPT, Gemini, Copilot..)
 - 💞️ My plan is to learn as much as I can to achieve remote job

 <!---